Wills & Probate FAQs

 Who Should I Appoint as Executor?

 Answer: The Executor (or Executrix if a woman) should have common sense and good judgment.
-Geographical proximity to the probate court and your property (especially real estate) should be considered as well.
-The Executor may hire lawyers, accountants and other professionals.
+Geographical proximity to the your property (especially real estate) should be considered as well.
+The Executor will hire lawyers, accountants and other professionals as needed.

 What are Some Typical Excuses For Not Drafting a Will?